All quiet till Ríos HR in 13th lifts Dodgers over Astros 4-2

 Kelly elected to appeal and can continue to play until the process is complete.

-The Dodgers won both game in Houston in the first meeting between these teams since it was revealed the Astros stole signs en route to beating Los Angeles for the 2017 World Series title.
+The Dodgers won both games in Houston in the first meeting between these teams since it was revealed the Astros stole signs en route to beating Los Angeles for the 2017 World Series title.

+“You can tell with the morale in the dugout, everyone was more locked in and wanted to be out there,” LA starter Dustin May said.
+“We played well in both games.”

 Both teams scored a run in the second inning and nobody scored again until an RBI double by Mookie Betts with two outs in the Dodgers 11th.